railsbridge/docs/sites/workshop/teacher_training.deck.md

 <!SLIDE smbullets incremental>
 # More advice on teaching programming

 * Ruby sometimes makes things magical by doing things for you.
 But this magic obscures the underlying patterns for beginners.
-Don’t get into optional parameters.
-If something can be left out in a function call, DON’T leave it out.
+Don't get into optional parameters.
+If something can be left out in a function call, DON'T leave it out.
-* Before you have them do anything, first explain the big picture of what they’re about to do.
+* Before you have them do anything, first explain the big picture of what they're about to do.
   * E.g.: before typing in the command to deploy to heroku, explain the difference between localhost and heroku.
 * Diagrams are helpful!
 Draw how all the pieces connect together.